How To Add Charts And Graphs To WordPress

 Click on ‘Visualizations‘ …

-Select the graph or chart to be added to your content and click the “insert” icon …
+Select the graph or chart you want to add to your content and click the “insert” icon …

 This will place a shortcode for the element into your content …

-After you have finished adding the shortcode, click on Publish to publish (or update) your content …
+Once you have added your visual element, click on Publish to publish (or update) your content …

-As mentioned previously, the plugin also displays responsive graphs for mobile viewers …
+As mentioned previously, Visualizer also displays responsive elements for mobile viewers …

-As you can see, the Visualizer plugin lets you add and customize dynamic charts and graphs in your content.
-You can update your data and your changes will automatically be reflected throughout your site.
-This is one of the great benefits of using the Visualizer plugin if you’re working with dynamic chart information in WordPress.
+As you can see, WordPress Visualizer lets you insert and customize dynamic charts and graphs in your content.
+You can change your data and your changes will automatically be reflected throughout your site.
+This makes managing interactive chart data in WordPress really easy.

-The developers of this plugin have created a number of step-by-step tutorials you can refer to for ways to edit, customize and use the Visualizer plugin for WordPress.
+The plugin developers have created a series of tutorials you can refer to to learn how to edit, customize and use Visualizer.

 For additional tutorials on editing, copying, deleting and adding data to your charts, go to the site below:

 Congratulations!
-Now you know how to add stunning and mobile-responsive charts and graphs to WordPress.
+Now you know how to insert attractive and mobile-responsive bar charts and graphs into WordPress with WP Visualizer plugin.